 According to the United Nations humanitarian chief, the UN is at a “critical point in history” as the organization faces one of the largest humanitarian crises since its inception.
 A mixture of famine, terrorism, war, deteriorating infrastructure, political instability, and lethal diseases has left 20 million people in Somalia, Nigeria, South Sudan and Yemen starving and in need of immediate international assistance.
 With every week of inaction, hundreds of children, women and men are passing away – what will the global community do to stop this crisis of astronomical proportions?

 Bio: Hey SPECPOL!
 My name is Gabriela and I'm a rising junior in the Woodrow Wilson School of Public and International Affairs with a certificate (minor) in French Language and Culture.
-I'm originally from Porto Alegre, Brazil and I've been doing MUN for almost seven years now and this year I'm the captain of Princeton's MUN travel team.
-Although I've been working on learning how to feed myself and my specialties are popcorn, brigadeiro (essentially a ball of nutella with sprikles) and take-out sushi.
-Be nice to me and I'll make you one of these.
+I'm originally from Porto Alegre, Brazil and I've been doing MUN for almost seven years now.
+This year, I am the captain of Princeton's MUN travel team.
+I've also been working on learning how to feed myself, and my specialties are popcorn, brigadeiro (essentially a ball of Nutella with sprinkles), and take-out sushi.
 Feel free to reach out to me if you have any questions or concerns!